sidneyshafer/calorie-tracker-webpack/README.md

-# Calorie Tracker Webpack App
+# Calorie Tracker
-An application built using Webpack that tracks calories, meals, and workouts.
+A Webpack application using Bootstrap and custom CSS styles to tracks calories, meals, and workouts.

 Check out the :link:[Live Demo](https://fastidious-taiyaki-3f705a.netlify.app/).